cedagbo/Daily-Planner-App/README.md

     Please refer to the deployment section to get the url of the website that would allow you to access the given web application.
     Once this step is done, different information can be stored related to a specified timeframe.
     More specifically, the user can enter some details into the text area, and click on the floppy disk button to save it.
-    Furthermore, we set a clear button right at the end of the Planner to enable the user to clear all the details entered.
+    Furthermore, we set a clear button right at the end of the Planner to enable the user to clear all the details.
     Kindly, contact us in case you are experiencing a technical issue.
 </pre>